 When to Hire a Contractor?

-A staffing agency providing contractors should work closely with you and your management in order to first set up the details of the contract.
-This includes scope of work, services provided, payroll, and so on.
+A contractor staffing agency providing contractors should work closely with you and your management in order to first set up the details of the requirements.
+This includes scope of work, services provided, bill rate, and so on.
 Contractor staffing is very beneficial when:

 It is no longer feasible for your company to maintain your own HR staff, since they handle most of the paperwork involved in recruitment and staffing.
 This leaves you and your managers free to tend to other tasks, projects, and pursuits.